power of attorney texas

 A durable power of attorney is a document that grants the agent broad authority to act on behalf of the principal in virtually all legal and financial matters.

-For example, managing the principal’s finances, making legal and business decisions for the principal, signing contracts, buying or selling property, etc.), subject to any limitations specified in the document.
+For example, a durable power of attorney can be used to manage the principal’s finances, make legal and business decisions for the principal, sign contracts, buy or sell property, etc., subject to any limitations specified in the document.

 This type of power of attorney is often the most essential long-term care planning document for aging individuals, since it remains in effect if the principal becomes incapacitated or unable to make decisions for themselves.